Ring Out, Wild Bells

 "Ring Out, Wild Bells" is a poem by Alfred, Lord Tennyson.
 Published in 1850, the year he was appointed Poet Laureate, it forms part of In Memoriam, Tennyson's elegy to Arthur Henry Hallam, his sister's fiancé who died at the age of 22.

 According to a story widely held in Waltham Abbey, and repeated on many websites (see two examples below), the 'wild bells' in question were the bells of the Abbey Church.
-According to the local story, Tennyson was staying at High Beach in the vicinity and heard the bells being rung on New Year's Eve.
+According to the local story, Tennyson was staying at High Beech in the vicinity and heard the bells being rung on New Year's Eve.

 It is an accepted English custom to ring English Full circle bells to ring out the old year and ring in the new year over midnight on New Year's Eve.
 Sometimes the bells are rung half-muffled for the death of the old year, then the muffles are removed to ring without muffling to mark the birth of the new year.
 In some versions of the story it was a particularly stormy night and the bells were being swung by the wind rather than by ringers, but this is highly unlikely given the method of ringing English full circle bells, which requires a considerable swinging arc before the clappers will strike the bell.

 The poem

-Ring out, wild bells, to the wild sky,

-The flying cloud, the frosty light:

-The year is dying in the night;

-Ring out, wild bells, and let him die.

-Ring out the old, ring in the new,

-Ring, happy bells, across the snow:

-The year is going, let him go;

-Ring out the false, ring in the true.

-Ring out the grief that saps the mind

-For those that here we see no more;